 Unlike other Pentax 67 lenses, the symbols on the aperture ring of this lens are not engraved but just painted so they get wiped off quite quickly.
 Such lenses with faded symbols are a common sight on eBay, with some of them having no visible markings at all.
 I got hold of a lens in near mint condition with the symbols completely intact.

-In a soft-focus lens, aperture is the one and only tool for adjusting soft-focus degree.
-This is why this lens has a preset aperture for easily adjusting the degree of soft-focus effect: opening the aperture increases soft-focus effect, closing the aperture decreases the effect.
+In a soft-focus lens, the aperture is the one and only tool for adjusting the soft-focus degree.
+This is why this lens has a preset aperture for easily adjusting the degree of soft-focus effect: opening the aperture increases the soft-focus effect, and closing the aperture decreases the effect.

 1. At up to F3.5, the “softness” of the image is so strong that there are no sharp areas at all.
 I cannot even focus my lens as I don’t feel where the sharpness is.
 I got best results only using hard light, and it almost always happened randomly.